TechniqueSoftware/frontend-challenge/README.md

 #### Data

-To develop the dashboard, request data an API for one of our mock clients.
+To develop the dashboard, request data from an API for one of our mock clients.

 * `GET locations`
 * `GET locations/{locationId}/member-checkins`